hugger-beep/slake/README.md

 The delegated administrator account hosts most of the centralized infrastructure, while member accounts contain only the necessary resources for collecting and forwarding logs to the central repository.

+## Security Lake Collection Process

+### How Security Lake Collects Data
+AWS Security Lake uses built-in collection mechanisms (not explicitly called "agents" in AWS documentation) that:
+- Collect log data from enabled AWS sources within an account
+- Transform collected data into the Open Cybersecurity Schema Framework (OCSF) format
+- Handle the extraction, transformation, and loading (ETL) processes
+- Manage the secure transfer of normalized data to the central S3 bucket

+> **Official Documentation**: According to the [AWS Security Lake User Guide](https://docs.aws.amazon.com/security-lake/latest/userguide/data-collection.html): "When you add a source to Security Lake, Security Lake automatically begins collecting logs and events from that source.
+Security Lake converts the collected data to the OCSF format and stores it in your Amazon S3 bucket."

+### Deployment and Management
+- **Who Deploys**: AWS automatically deploys and manages the Security Lake Agent
+- **How It's Deployed**:
+  - Deployed automatically when Security Lake is enabled and sources are configured
+  - No manual installation or configuration required by customers
+  - Provisioned in each member account that has Security Lake enabled
+  - Operates as a service-linked component with appropriate IAM permissions

+### Maintenance and Updates
+- **Fully AWS-Managed**: AWS handles all maintenance, updates, and scaling
+- **No Customer Overhead**: Customers don't need to patch, update, or monitor the agent
+- **Automatic Scaling**: Scales automatically based on log volume
+- **Resilience**: Built with redundancy to ensure reliable log collection

+### Configuration
+- Customers only need to:
+  - Enable desired log sources through the Security Lake console or API
+  - Configure which regions to collect from
+  - Set up appropriate IAM permissions
+  - No direct agent configuration is required

 ## Impacts of Disabling AWS Security Lake

 - **Data Retention**: Existing collected data remains in S3 buckets until manually deleted